 After finishing this track you will be able to contribute your knowledge and input in the debates that shape continental central banking institutions and share your own academic views on them.

-Address for example urgent problems in the Euro zone, international financial supervision, microfinance, bank-runs and systemic risk, and taxation of financial institutions.
+Address urgent problems in the Euro zone, such as international financial supervision, microfinance, bank-runs and systemic risk, and taxation of financial institutions.

 Monetary policy and the financial system played a central role in the 2008 credit crisis.
 The European Central Bank was a key player in stabilising the Eurozone in the following debt crisis.

-Economists and policy-makers now realise the importance of the financial system as a transmission channel through which problems in one country or sector can spread out and result in a worldwide recession.
+We have realised that the financial system can work as a transmission channel through which problems in one country or sector can spread out and result in a worldwide recession.
 How to prevent this contagion?
 What is the role of expectations?
-And finally, what should the answer of monetary policy makers be in response to these economic fluctuations?
+And finally, how should monetary policy makers respond to these economic fluctuations?

 Part of 'Whatever it takes' speech of Mario Draghi (President European Central Bank).
 In 2012 he announces the outright monetary transactions to dampen fluctuations in sovereign bond yields of Eurozone countries.